CrispenGari/fmanager/README.md

 In order for you to use this package you need to install it globally as follows:

+> This package requires [`Node.js`](https://nodejs.org/en/download/) to be installed in your computer.
+And if you want to install it using `yarn` package manager you have to make sure that `yarn` is installed on your computer.

 1. using `yarn`

 ```shell